uoa-compsci399-s2-2023/adversarial-insight-ml/README.md

 ## Contributing

 **Code Style**
-We adhere to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for writing Python code.
-Consistent code formatting enhances readability and maintainability.
-Please ensure your code follows these conventions.
+Always adhere to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for writing Python code.
+Alternatively, just use [black](https://github.com/psf/black).

 **Commit Messages**
 When making changes to the codebase, please refer to the [Documentation/SubmittingPatches](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?h=v2.36.1#n181) in the Git repo:

 - Write commit messages in present tense and imperative mood, e.g., "Add feature" instead of "Added feature" or "Adding feature."
 - Craft your messages as if you're giving orders to the codebase to change its behaviour.
-- Provide clear and concise summaries of your changes in the first line.
-- If needed, add a more detailed description in the following lines.

 **Branching**
 We conform to a variation of the "GitHub Flow'' convention, but not strictly.
 For example, see the following types of branches:
 - main: This branch is always deployable and reflects the production state.
-- feature/*: For new feature development.
 - bugfix/*: For bug fixes.

 ## License